4/5

 Beck's Depression Test

-The Beck Depression Inventory (BDI) was developed by the American psychiatrist Aaron T. Beck in 1961.
-Today, this technique is one of the most commonly used psychometric tests to determine the degree of depression and the dynamics of its change.
+The Beck Depression Inventory (BDI) was developed by American psychiatrist Aaron T. Beck in 1961.
+Today, the BDI is one of the most widely used psychometric tools for measuring depression severity and tracking how symptoms change over time.

 Source:

-1. Choose the statement that best describes your health during the past week, including today:
+1. Choose the statement that best describes the way you have been feeling during the past week, including today:

-2. Choose the statement that best describes your health during the past week, including today:
+2. Choose the statement that best describes the way you have been feeling during the past week, including today:

-3. Choose the statement that best describes your health during the past week, including today:
+3. Choose the statement that best describes the way you have been feeling during the past week, including today:

-4. Choose the statement that best describes your health during the past week, including today:
+4. Choose the statement that best describes the way you have been feeling during the past week, including today:

-5. Choose the statement that best describes your health during the past week, including today:
+5. Choose the statement that best describes the way you have been feeling during the past week, including today:

-6. Choose the statement that best describes your health during the past week, including today:
+6. Choose the statement that best describes the way you have been feeling during the past week, including today:

-7. Choose the statement that best describes your health during the past week, including today:
+7. Choose the statement that best describes the way you have been feeling during the past week, including today:

-8. Choose the statement that best describes your health during the past week, including today:
+8. Choose the statement that best describes the way you have been feeling during the past week, including today:

-9. Choose the statement that best describes your health during the past week, including today:
+9. Choose the statement that best describes the way you have been feeling during the past week, including today:

-10. Choose the statement that best describes your health during the past week, including today:
+10. Choose the statement that best describes the way you have been feeling during the past week, including today:

 What time period should I focus on when answering?

-In the original 1961 methodology (BDI-I),the questions are designed to assess your state as of today or at the current moment.
+In the original 1961 BDI-I, the questions are designed to assess how you feel today.
 Choose the answer that most accurately describes your feelings right now.

 Why is this test considered a "classic"?

-The 1961 questionnaire was the first tool that allowed for the quantitative measurement of the depth of depression.
-Despite the emergence of newer editions (BDI-II),the 1961 version is still widely used in clinical practice and scientific research due to its time-tested accuracy.
+The 1961 questionnaire was the first tool to put depression severity on a numerical scale.
+Even with newer editions (BDI-II) available, the 1961 version is still widely used in clinical practice and research thanks to decades of validation.

 Can the test be wrong if I have a physical illness?